 3. Train Yourself to See the Positive

 Our brains are wired to see the negative.
-We complain, we blame others, and we dwell on autopilot.
+We complain we blame others, and we dwell on autopilot.
 You can train your thoughts to be more positive.
-But not in a deluded, naive sort of way; in a healthy, productive way.
+But not in a deluded, naive way, but in a healthy, productive way.
 As a result, you become less anxious and more resilient.

-To be honest, this works if you think more objectively, especially when it comes to your weaknesses or flaws.
+This works if you think more objectively, especially regarding your weaknesses or flaws.

 We all have them.
 Some are just better at acknowledging and improving them than others.
 That can be you.

-Here’s a brave exercise: Write down a list of five things that bother you about yourself.
-Then, set some realistic goals to improve them over time and reward yourself each time you reach one of your set goals.
+Here’s a brave exercise: Write down five things that bother you about yourself.
+Then, set realistic goals to improve them over time and reward yourself each time you reach one of your goals.

 Make sure you start small and work at your own pace.
 The point is to feel good about yourself, not overwhelm or burden you.